Thavibu Gallery

-Thavibu Gallery (established 1998) is an art gallery and art book publisher in Bangkok, Thailand.
+Thavibu Gallery (established in 1998) is an art gallery and art book publisher in Bangkok, Thailand.

 Since its founding, the gallery has followed the growth of contemporary art practices of Thailand, Vietnam and Burma and has showcased the art that best reflects the cultural identity of these countries.
 By exhibiting works of both senior established artists as well as upcoming talents, the gallery showcases art that is diverse and appealing to a broad audience.
 Specially curated exhibitions and documentation have enabled art enthusiasts an insight into the vibrant social environment of these three countries that are historically linked (though they have very different political and economic identities).

-The vibrant social landscape of Thailand that has been at odds with its Buddhist history continues to interest visual artists.
+The dynamic social fabric of Thailand, which has occasionally found itself in tension with its deep-rooted Buddhist heritage, remains a captivating subject for visual artists.
 From Vietnam, the romanticism and articulate aesthetics imbued into the visual arts through the influences of Indochina’s French Colonial rule continues to be evident in the unique lacquer works while Burmese contemporary art reflects its current condition.

 By participating regularly in major art fairs and interacting with established auction houses such as Sotheby's and Christie's, Thavibu Gallery has showcased the art to a broader audience.
 Through its interaction with major art institutions in Asia and Europe, Thavibu Gallery enabled artists to participate in non commercial shows.
 Several of the artists represented by the gallery have works in the permanent collections of art museums in Asia, including the National Museum of Myanmar, the National Art Gallery of Malaysia, Singapore Art Museum, Queensland Art Gallery and the Fukuoka Art Museum.